 The Rules for the Conduct of Examinations at Flinders University states that a student must take their Student ID card to all examinations.
 At the start of each examination, Invigilation staff are required to match the Student ID card with the student presented to them.
-Women who wear burqas or niqabs who have Centrally Administered examinations are required to attend the examination venue early to have their identification verified.
-If you wear a burqa or niqab and have not yet received information regarding this process, please contact the Examinations Office via: email@example.com for information and to receive your Student ID Verification Card.
+Women who wear burqas or niqabs who have Centrally Administered examinations are required to attend the examination venue early to have their identification verified by a female staff member.
 If this process causes concern, please contact the Examinations Office directly via 8201 3907.

 All students with an examination held in either the Sports Centre or Sturt Gymnasium (excluding alternate venues) will be allocated a seat number.
 Seat numbers will vary at each examination and details will be made available to students via the Student Information System when the ‘Final’ timetable is released.